drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Preparing and Installing macOS

-There are several ways to install a fresh copy of macOS.
+There are several ways to install macOS.

-The simplest way is to boot into [Recovery Mode](https://support.apple.com/en-us/HT201314) by holding `Command` `R` keys at boot.
+The simplest way is to boot into [Recovery Mode](https://support.apple.com/en-us/HT201314) by holding `Command` and `R` keys at boot.
 A system image can be downloaded and applied directly from Apple.
-However, this way exposes the serial number and other identifying information over the network in plaintext.
+However, this way exposes the serial number and other identifying information over the network in plaintext, which may not be desired for privacy reasons.

 <img width="500" alt="PII is transmitted to Apple in plaintext when using macOS Recovery" src="https://cloud.githubusercontent.com/assets/12475110/20312189/8987c958-ab20-11e6-90fa-7fd7c8c1169e.png">

 *Packet capture of an unencrypted HTTP conversation during macOS recovery*

-Another way is to download **macOS Sierra** from the [App Store](https://itunes.apple.com/us/app/macos-sierra/id1127487414) or some other place and create a custom, installable system image.
+An alternative way to install macOS is to first download **macOS High Sierra** from the [App Store](https://itunes.apple.com/us/app/macos-high-sierra/id1246284741) or elsewhere, and create a custom installable system image.

+### Verifying Installation Integrity

-The macOS Sierra installer application is [code signed](https://developer.apple.com/library/mac/documentation/Security/Conceptual/CodeSigningGuide/Procedures/Procedures.html#//apple_ref/doc/uid/TP40005929-CH4-SW6), which should be verified to make sure you received a legitimate copy, using the `spctl -a -v` or `pkgutil --check-signature` commands:
+The macOS installation application is [code signed](https://developer.apple.com/library/mac/documentation/Security/Conceptual/CodeSigningGuide/Procedures/Procedures.html#//apple_ref/doc/uid/TP40005929-CH4-SW6), which should be verified to make sure you received a legitimate copy, using the `spctl -a -v` or `pkgutil --check-signature` or `codesign -dvv` commands.

+Here are two example ways to verify the code signature and integrity of macOS application bundles:

 ```shell
 $ pkgutil --check-signature /Applications/Install\ macOS\ Sierra.app